smartcontractkit/chainlink-local/DOCUMENTATION.md

 To run this example:

 1. In the first terminal window run: `npx hardhat node`
-2. In the second terminal window run: `npx hardhat run ./scripts/examples/UnsafeTokenAndDataTransferFork.ts`
+2. In the second terminal window run: `npx hardhat run ./scripts/examples/UnsafeTokenAndDataTransferFork.ts --network localhost`

 ## Contribute to Chainlink Local